How to Get Through Protracted Withdrawal Caused by Antidepressants

 Many Chemicals Are Alien to Our Bodies

 Dr. David Healy, in his book, "Let Them Eat Prozac" makes startling statements about antidepressant drugs.
-Paraphrasing, he says that chemicals found in antidepressant drugs are "alien" to our bodies, and that rather than replacing missing chemicals in the body, they create stress.
+Paraphrasing, he says that chemicals found in antidepressant drugs are "alien" to our bodies and that rather than replacing missing chemicals in the body, they create stress.
 And the consequences of this stress become even more apparent when it is withdrawn and the body tries to regain balance.

-2Truehope Nutritional Support, Ltd. created supplemental materials to aid in success of overcoming protracted withdrawals.
+2Truehope Nutritional Support, Ltd. created supplemental materials to aid in the success of overcoming protracted withdrawals.
 Among other things, their materials state (paraphrasing) that withdrawal of antidepressant and psychosomatic medications may mimic the very symptoms they were designed to control and manage.
 Additionally, it is extremely important to note they report that protracted withdrawal symptoms are often intensified by physical exercise, stress, and diet changes that could include weight loss.

 How to Lessen the Severity of Protracted Withdrawal Symptoms